French Motorcycles

 La Lorraine

 Built motorcycles between 1922 and 1925 using 98cc to 248cc engines of their own construction.
-There is no evidence to suggest that these were a product of Lorraine-Dietrich of Luneville.
+They are unrelated to Lorraine-Dietrich of Luneville.

 Source: Wikipedia NL